 *in Bing Crosby’s voice* It’s beginning to look a lot like Christmas.
 It’s time to start writing your letter to Santa and going on a hunt for the perfect gifts for your loved ones.
-And even if you don’t celebrate Christmas, as the year winds down it’s the perfect time to treat yourself or your those closest to you to something special.
+And even if you don’t celebrate Christmas, as the year winds down, it’s the perfect time to treat yourself or your those closest to you to something special.

-Workshop, classes, experiences, and support:
+Workshops, classes, experiences, and support

 Experiences are a great alternative to tangible objects, proven to strengthen relationships and make people happier.
 We especially love if these activities are promoting a shift to conscious consumerism or are supporting more sustainable options.
 “Experience” gifts are an increasingly popular option and a fun and creative way for friends and family to learn a new skill and bond.
 Not sure where to start?
-Why not buy a gift box, which allows an individual to select one of the many experiences available?
+Why not buy a gift box which allows an individual to select one of the many experiences available?

 Also have a look at creative classes and workshops such as pottery, cooking displays, fermentation classes, woodwork, jewellery making, and much more.